-1.1 The name of the Club shall be “March Marlins Swimming Club” and the headquarters shall be the George Campbell Leisure Centre, March
+1.1 The name of the Club shall be March Marlins Swimming Club.

 2.1.1 The Club is committed to treat everyone equally within the context of its activity.
 This shall be, for example, regardless of sex, ethnic origin, religion, disability or political persuasion, on any grounds.

-2.3.1 All competing members shall be eligible competitors as defined in ASA Laws; and
+2.3.1 all competing members shall be eligible competitors as defined in A.S.A.
+Laws; and

-2.4.1 ASA East Region and
+2.4.1 ASA Eastern Region and

-2.4.2 The Amateur Swimming Association; (to include the ASA/IOS Code of Ethics); and
+2.4.2 the A.S.A. (to include the A.S.A./IOS Code of Ethics); and

-2.4.4 FINA, the world governing body for the sport of swimming in all its disciplines (together “the Governing Body Rules”)
+2.4.4 FINA, the world governing body for the sport of swimming in all its disciplines (together “the Governing Body Rules”).

 2.5 In the event that there shall be any conflict between any rule or by-law of the Club and any of the Governing Body Rules then the relevant Governing Body Rule shall prevail.

-The Membership Officer shall be required to give reasons for the refusal of any application.
-Any person refused membership may seek a review of this decision before a panel appointed by the Committee comprised of not less than 3 members (who may or not be members of the Committee).
-This Review Panel shall, wherever practicable, include one member nominated by ASA East Region.
-The person refused membership shall be entitled to make representation to the Panel.
-Procedures for review shall be at the discretion of the Review Panel whose decision shall be final and binding.
+The Membership Officer shall be required to give reasons for the refusal of any application for membership.
+Any person refused membership may seek a review of this decision before a Review Panel appointed by the Committee (“Review Panel”) comprised of not less than three members (who may or may not be members of the Committee).
+The Review Panel shall [wherever practicable] include one independent member nominated by the ASA Eastern Region.
+The person refused membership shall be entitled to make representations to the Review Panel.
+The procedures for review shall be at the discretion of the Review Panel whose decision shall be final and binding.